 Rural Small Business Outreach

 The Alabama SBDC works with entrepreneurs and small business owners in every city, town, village, and cross roads.
-The AL Department of Commerce – Rural Development Division has targeted 40 counties with a population under 50,000.
+The AL Department of Commerce – Rural Development Division has targeted 40 priority counties with a population under 50,000.
+The Alabama SBDC works with rural areas in all 67 counties.

 Rural small business owners play a key role in all facets of life within rural communities, but they often face different challenges than those in metropolitan areas, including geographic isolation, spotty broadband services, a lack of banking and healthcare services in the area, difficulties in hiring and retaining qualified workers and barriers in accessing capital to build their businesses.
 The Alabama SBDC is working to level the playing field.